Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/button-group.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-This variant can not be used because it does not respect the Orange Design System specifications.
+This variant should not be used because it does not respect the Orange Design System specifications.

-For the correct design, please refer to the [buttons standard](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/539dce) component on the Orange Design System website.
+For the correct design, please refer to the [Buttons: standard](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/539dce) component on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}